 If a policy violation is found against a student, students are afforded an opportunity to appeal.
 Although procedural requirements are not as formal as those existing in the courts of law, the student conduct disciplinary process provides procedural safeguards for complainant and respondent alike.
 Both the complainant and the respondent are entitled to the same opportunity to:

-- access information that will be considered by a hearing official, - present relevant witnesses and other evidence, and - have others present during the hearing and related meetings or proceedings. - University resources and services, such as counseling and academic support, will be made available to the complainant and respondent.
+- access information that will be considered by a hearing official, - · present relevant witnesses and other evidence, and - have others present during the hearing and related meetings or proceedings.